19hours/sg-statutes/Acts/Legal Profession Act.md

 (b) provide for costs and fees of such proceedings, and for regulating any matter relating to the costs of such proceedings.

-(9) This section shall apply notwithstanding that any disciplinary action has been taken against the foreign lawyer concerned under any other provision of this Act or by any professional disciplinary body (whether in Singapore or in any state or territory outside Singapore).
+(9) This section shall apply notwithstanding that any disciplinary action has been taken against the foreign lawyer or solicitor concerned under any other provision of this Act or by any professional disciplinary body (whether in Singapore or in any state or territory outside Singapore).

 ### Liability of partners, directors and shareholders

-130S\.
-Where a Joint Law Venture, Formal Law Alliance, foreign law firm or Singapore law firm is proved to have contravened any provision in this Part, every partner, director and shareholder of the Joint Law Venture, Formal Law Alliance, foreign law firm or Singapore law firm (as the case may be) at the time of the contravention shall be deemed to have contravened the provision unless he proves that —
+130V\.
+Where a Joint Law Venture, Formal Law Alliance, foreign law practice or Singapore law practice is proved to have contravened any provision in this Part, every partner, director and shareholder of the Joint Law Venture, Formal Law Alliance, foreign law practice or Singapore law practice (as the case may be) at the time of the contravention shall be deemed to have contravened the provision, unless he proves that —

 (a) the contravention occurred without his consent or connivance; and